ahmadkarkouti/UWL-Mart/README.txt

-Version 0.2.3
+Version 0.3.0

 ##########################################################################################
 Updates:

--	Sample cart has been added to be implemented
+-	A complete demo of the website including the login functionality

 ##########################################################################################